chetmurthy/yay/YAYAML-SPECIFICATION.md

 later in the specificadtion: they correspond to the "tokens"; the other definitions are auxiliary.

+First we define the lexemes; then, we define a "lexically correct text".

 ### White Space

 There are three kinds of white space: